ASPLes/libvortex-1.1/trunk/libvortex-1.1/py-vortex/doc/channel.rst

       	      print ("ERROR: failed to send message")
 	      # return or appropriate error recover

+   .. method:: send_msg_more (content, [size])

+      Allows to send a message (content) with the size provided flagging all frames with more flag on.

+      :param content: The content to send.
+      :type  content: String (may contain binary data like \0)

+      :param size: Optional content size indication or -1 to let the function to deduce string size.
+In the case you work with unicode strings, you use use -1 to let the method to deduce the right size because API requires byte-length while python provides the char length.
+      :type  size: Integer

+      :rtype: Returns the msg_no used for the send operation or None if the send operation fails.

    .. method:: send_rpy (content, size, msg_no)

       Allows to send a reply message (frame type RPY) to a message received (frame type MSG) with the provided msg_no.